-BALTIMORE, MD .- Returns received rom many parts of Maryland show that be Democrats have elected their candidate for State Comptroller by a large plurality and majority.
-The "regular" Democrats re-elected Ferdinand C. Larobe mayor of this city
+BALTIM-RE, MD -Returns received rom many parts of Maryland show that the Democrats have elected their candidate for State Comptroller by a large plurality and majority.
+The "regular" Democrats re-elected Ferdinand C. Latrobe, mayor of this city.

 PENNSYLVANIA REPUBLICAN.